Airway Orthodontics for Adults and Children

 Unfortunately, just knowing that there is some sort of sleep-disordered breathing is only the first step to addressing the problem.
 The cause of sleep-disordered breathing in children can be multi-faceted.
 Several possible causes include enlarged tonsils and/or adenoids, a narrow nasal airway with increased nasal resistance, a low tongue posture, a recessive lower jaw, or even obesity.
 When necessary, we work with your pediatrician, ENT, and speech pathologist to enact the best treatment plan for your child.

-Next week, we’ll discuss how orthodontic treatment can affect positive change for the child with sleep-disordered breathing.
+Next week, we’ll discuss how orthodontic treatment can affect positive change for the child with sleep-disordered breathing. know more about orthodontics and sleep apnea treatment at Westwalk Orthodontics Group.

-Our Norwalk Westwalk Orthodontics Group office is located 10-15 min away from the maritime aquarium at Norwalk, Stepping Stones Museum for Children, Lockwood-Mathews Mansion, Sheffield Island Ferry, Norwalk Historical Society Museum and Mill Hill Park.
+Our Norwalk Westwalk Orthodontics Group office is located 10-15 min away from the maritime aquarium at Norwalk, Stepping Stones Museum for Children, Lockwood-Mathews Mansion, Sheffield Island Ferry, Norwalk Historical Society Museum, and Mill Hill Park.